iotivity/iotivity/Readme.scons.txt

 gbs is default build tool for Tizen platfrom, we can refer the following wiki to setup Tizen development environment: https://source.tizen.org/documentation/developer-guide/getting-started-guide)

-=== Build IoTivity project on Android ===

-1. Build IoTivity project for Android(It's the same as on Ubuntu)
-      $ cd <top directory of the project>
-      $ scons TARGET_OS=android TARGET_ARCH=xxx
-(xxx can be x86, armeabi, armeabi-v7a, armeabi-v7a-hard ...)

-2. Build IoTivity project for Arduino(It's the same as on Ubuntu)
-      $ cd <top directory of the project>
-      $ scons TARGET_OS=arduino TARGET_ARCH=xxx BOARD=yyy
-(xxx can be avr, arm; yyy is the name of the board, to get its allowed value
-run: scons TARGET_OS=arduino TARGET_ARCH=xxx -h.
-You may see a option 'CPU' in the output of above command line, that's due to some boards have different processor, to specify the processor, add 'CPU=zzz' in the command line.
-If no 'CPU' option exists, that means the board only support one kind of processor, it's unnecessary to specify it)

 Note: Currently most IoTivity project doesn't support Windows, so you can't set TARGET_OS to 'windows' except the project support Windows.